Organic Food Gardens - What are we up to?

 - A willingness to share its knowledge and the fruit of its labor with others.

-The aim of a food garden is to produce food in a sustainable way that is giving consumers (individuals, families or communities) access to fresh foods on a consistent basis.
+The aim is to produce food in a sustainable way that is giving consumers (individuals, families, or communities) access to fresh foods on a consistent basis.
 It can also have a commercial purpose.
 We help others to establish their own or personal food gardens that meet these requirements while making use of land and resources that are available to them at no cost.
-In this case, the individual or the family very much determine the outcome of their efforts.
-Communal gardens do have a different dynamic as one often needs to involve other role-players, for instance, a school, church, local government or property owner.
+In this case, the individual or the family very much determines the outcome of their efforts.
+Communal gardens do have a different dynamic as one often needs to involve other role-players, for instance, a school, church, local government, or property owner.
 The outcome is in this case determined by both the “gardener” as well as the other role-players.

 How can we help?